deba-cyber/SOFT_Dynamics_Parallel/README.md

 to the particular problem I solved during my PhD, which is tunneling dynamics in double well potential in "Catecholate Monoanion".

+*** Parallelisation ***
+Parallelisation is done in initial state generation and in the dynamics part.
+For initial state generation, total number of elements in the multidimensional meshgrid is parallelized with OpenMP.

+For dynamics part, the FFT part is parallelized with OpenMP.
+For the one of the calculations regarding analysis of evolving wave packet of dynamics, wave packet at a given time is decomposed in terms of direct product states.
+Calculation

 **SOFT_dynamics_Parallel** also calculates initial vibrational wave packet from linear combination of eigenstates calculated beforehand for a given Hamiltonian or direct product state from quantum of excitations in different